VirtoCommerce/vc-module-state-machine/docs/02-data-structure.md

 - **Name**: Human-readable name for the workflow
 - **IsActive**: Indicates if this definition is currently active
 - **States**: Collection of states that make up the workflow
-- **StatesGraph**: JSON representation of the visual state machine layout
-- **StatesCapture**: Snapshot of the state machine for versioning

 ### StateMachineInstance